-- 1. Connect the FRITZ!Box to a computer using a network cable.
-Proceed as described in the section "Connecting Computers to the LAN Port" from page 15. - Open the user interface in a web browser.
-Proceed as described in the section "Opening the User Interface" on page 26. - 3.
-In the "WLAN / Security" menu, select "non-encrypted".
+Connect the FRITZ!Box to a computer using a network cable.
+Proceed as described in the section "Connecting Computers to the LAN Port" from page 16.

+- Open the user interface in a web browser.
+Proceed as described in the section "Opening the User Interface" on page 28. - 3.
+Go to the "WLAN / Security" menu and select "non-enctypted".
 As a final step, click "Apply". - Remove the network cable and try again to establish a connection.